Metric theory of relativity (MTR) is the theory that describes transformation

 The most important conclusion of MTR is that the

-the absence of the unified spacetime for each reference frame.
-Thus the
+absence of the unified spacetime for each reference frame.
+Thus the reduction

-reduction of the physical system only to one chosen geometry of spacetime is
+of the physical system only to one chosen geometry of spacetime is incomplete

-incomplete for the description of the system – the geometry can not completely
+for the description of the system – the geometry can not completely replace the

-replace the physics of the phenomena.
-Therefore the geometry of GTR, based on
+physics of the phenomena.
+Therefore the geometry of GTR, based on the

-particles in the system obtain charges or spins, then the previously found in
+example, as soon as the particles in the system acquire charges and spins, the

 Since STR and GTR are part of MTR, then for MTR there are